Orange-OpenSource/conllueditor/README.md

 command.
 Click on the multiword token bar (at the bottom of the dependency tree/graph to open a dialogue which allows to edit or delete the token (i.e. the `n-m` line).

+### Commands to be used with `modify` button:

+* `split id [splitpos]` 	split a word in two (it will be copied to a new node and attached to the same head).
+If `splitpos` is given, the characters of Form and Lemma left of splitpos will remain in the original word, the rest will be the new word
+* `join id` 	merge word with id with the following.
+If the merged word overlap in any way with a multitoken word (MTW), the MTW will be deleted
+* `insert id form [lemma [upos [xpos]]]` 	add a new word after word with id
+* `delete id` 	delete word with id.
+Any overlapping MTW will also be deleted
+* `sentsplit id` 	split current sentence at word id (id will be in the second sentence).
+Dependency and Enhanced Dependency relations between the words before and after the split will be deleted.
+* `sentjoin` 	merge current sentence with following
+* `compose id length` 	create a multitoken word (MTW).
+The inserted `n-m` line will contain the form of the word with `id`.
+In order to edit or delete a multitoken word, click on the multitoken bar at the bottom of the dependency tree or graph.
+Setting an end value of 0 deletes the multitoken word.
+* `tomtw id form1 form2 [form3 ...]` 	Transform an existing word into a MTW.
+The new MTW keeps the form of the word transformed.
+All other columns are copied to the first member word, except the form which is `form1` from the command line. `form2` etc are used to initialize the form (and lemma) column of the other members of the MTW.
+All members are initially attached to the first member using the fixed depedency relation.
+* `emptyinsert id form [lemma [upos [xpos]]]` 	add a new empty word after word with `id`.
+The new empty word gets the id `id.1`, if it is the first empty word at thihs position.
+If there is already an empty word, the new one will have the id `id.2` etc.
+* `emptydelete id.subid` 	delete empty word with id `id.subid`.

 ## Searching